thatlr/Delphi-SupportUnits/README.md

 # Delphi-SupportUnits
-Various units to deal with memory allocation and general issues
+Various units to deal with memory allocation and general issues.

 General note: